HebaAlkhorasani/A-Real-Time-Face-Detection-Using-OpenCV/README.md

   ```
   pip install opencv-python
   ```
-  3. Save the included files in Project folder.
+  3. Save the included files in the repository.
   4. Run the code (Real_Time_Face_Detection.py).

 ## The Picture Face Detection Used For Testing